Cave of the Mounds is a Wisconsin wonder

 Klimczak said that the Cave of the Mounds staff is well aware of its duty to preserve the natural environment of that environment.

 "The conservation of this geologic wonder is a key part of our mission, so we take a number of steps to insure that," he said.
 "First, we are very strict about limiting the tour size so we can insure that visitors do not touch the fragile formations.
 We also have a lighting system where the lights are off when visitors are not in a zone.
 Above ground, we have built rain gardens adjacent to our parking lot to filter runoff and protect the cave below.
 In addition, we have extensive prairie and savannah restoration projects to return the area to the pre-settlement habitat.

 "Also, we are fortunate the our area has plenty of moisture, so there is no danger of the cave drying out as in some locations in the Southwestern U.S. The cave formations are fragile and a change in the cave conditions could alter their growth.
 Visitors to our cave do not significantly alter that environment.
 Additionally, since Cave of the Mounds was completely sealed until its accidental discovery in 1939, there are no animals living in the cave.
 Caves with natural opening have very unusual ecosystems with a (usually threatened) variety of species.

 But, don't worry, the Cave is not being threatened by visitors, said Klimczak, who notes that visitors are not numerous enough to affects the natural environment underground or the satisfaction of the visitors themselves.

-In fact, on a beautiful spring Sunday, there were certainly people on the grounds, in the visitors center and taking the tours, but parking was easy, and there were no "crowds" to "battle."
+In fact, when we visited on a beautiful spring Sunday, there were certainly people on the grounds, in the visitors center and taking the tours, but parking was easy, and there were no "crowds" to "battle."